Purchase from Franchisor

 Accepted

 The Franchisor has confirmed the order and will prepare it.
-Nothing has shipped or moved in your books yet.
+Nothing has shipped or moved in the app yet.

 Shipped